-Mazda 626 owners have reported 2 problems associated with transmission sensor (under the power train category).
+Mazda 626 owners have reported 2 problems related to transmission sensor (under the power train category).

-The vehicle identification number (VIN) of this Mazda 626 is 1YVGF22D21_.
 I have a 2001 Mazda 626 that had a transmission failure at less than 60k miles.
 My problems began when I started noticing a jerking motion when I accelerated out of a full stop.
 Then, the transmission would sometimes delay engaging in reverse or drive.
 I had multiple mechanics look at the car, all of whom recommended a replacement transmission.
 I spoke with even more mechanics about the situation, including three at Mazda dealerships, and all fully and openly acknowledged widespread problems with Mazda transmissions.
 One service manager at a Mazda dealership recommended I get rid of the car altogether.
 Another independent mechanic, a transmission specialist, refused to work on Mazdas at all.
 To add insult to injury, Mazda is also charging exorbitant prices for replacement transmissions (perhaps because they're in such demand?): just under $3000 for the part itself, not to mention labor.
 I paid over $3700 for the transmission to be replaced at a Mazda dealership.
 Even then, I had to return the car twice to the mechanic because the transmission wasn't engaging properly when I shifted gears from park to drive, for example.
 Finally, the dealership determined that the transmission range sensor on my brand-new transmission needed to be replaced.
 I strongly urge NHTSA to take action to begin a recall of Mazda transmissions.
 On this site, the 2001 Mazda 626 has 10 times the transmission complaints than 2001 Honda and nearly 12 times more than the 2001 camry.
-It was 09/17/2005 when this transmission sensor issue happened.

 See all problems of the 2001 Mazda 626.